Gov. Abbott charters plane to Chicago for migrants after city impounded bus from Texas

 Of the estimated 25,000 migrants sent to Chicago, Johnson said the city has "resettled or reunited" more than 10,000.
 Food, shelter and "wraparound services" have been provided for the others, he added.

-The Biden administration continued its criticism of the Republican Abbott's tactic in the wake of the Chicago flight.
+The Biden administration continued its criticism of Abbott's tactic in the wake of the Chicago flight.

 “Yet again, Governor Abbott is showing how little regard or respect he has for human beings,” said White House spokesperson Angelo Fernández Hernández in a statement.
 “This latest political stunt just adds to his tally of extreme policies which seek to demonize and dehumanize people.”

-But in Texas, Abbott's hardline approach to immigration, which includes a law the governor signed this week that allows state law enforcement officers to arrest, detain and deport individuals suspected of illegally crossing into Texas, appears to remain popular.
+But in Texas, Abbott's hard-line approach to immigration, which includes a law the governor signed this week allowing state law enforcement officers to arrest, detain and deport individuals suspected of illegally crossing the border into Texas, appears to remain popular.

-The Legislature this year allocated 1.54 billion at Abbott's behest to add to the border barriers installed during the Trump administration.
+The Legislature this year allocated $1.54 billion at Abbott's behest to for the state to add to the border barriers installed during the Trump administration.

-This article originally appeared on Corpus Christi Caller Times: Abbott's migrant busing escalates with chartered plane to Chicago
+This article originally appeared on Austin American-Statesman: Abbott's migrant busing escalates with chartered plane to Chicago